A wealth of exciting Hong Kong events await in July 2014:

 This massive outdoor party really needs no introduction...

 Where?: Streets of Lan Kwai Fong.
-Take the MTR to Central Station Exit D2, on to Theatre Lane and up D'Aguilar Street.
+Take the MTR to Central Station Exit D2, on to Theatre Lane and up D'Aguilar Street, just follow the crowds.

 How Much?: Free!